 Desert Versus Non-Desert Animal Sort

 After reading several books about the desert and the kinds of animals found in the desert, students looked at nomenclature cards of desert animals.
-I added some cards from my farm unit from last fall and the students sorted where each animal belonged depending of where it lives.
+I added some cards from my farm unit from last fall and the students sorted where each animal belonged depending on where it lives.
+During our sort, we discussed the physical characteristics of each animal that helped us decide where it should live.

 Cactus Flower Counting Game